International House Hotel

-History / Architecture
+History and architecture

 The International House property is an expression of the Beaux-Arts style of architecture, built in 1906 for the Canal Louisiana Bank & Trust Co.
 It was designed by Architect and Brigadier General Allison Owen.
 In 1943, businessman Archie Jewell renovated it to become “The International House,” the world’s first World Trade Center.
 Emphasizing “peace through trade”, International House operated from this location for more than 50 years.
 President Eisenhower and many other dignitaries visited the International House and the multiple Consuls General who officed there.

 Hotel or current era

 In 1998, entrepreneur Sean Cummings purchased the building and converted it to a boutique hotel, inspired by similar hotels in London, New York and San Francisco.

-The hotel was designed by New Orleans-based architect James Brooks Graham.
+The hotel was designed by New Orleans–based architect James Brooks Graham.
 It contains a lobby with 23’ ceilings and ornate pilasters and is topped by several penthouses.

 From October 2005 to December 2007 and to repair damage wrought by Hurricane Katrina, Cummings collaborated with interior designer LM Pagano to update the hotel.

 Art / Décor

 Interior designer L.M.
 Pagano created the look and feel for the hotel, which has been described by a writer for House & Garden as showing “a commitment to taking local traditions into the twenty-first century.”
 Cummings commissioned Baton Rouge artist Martin Guy to create chandeliers for the lobby resembling stylized pepper bunches.

 The hotel’s mantra is “Here’s to the Creative Ones,” and its lobby includes mixed media paintings of Audrey Hepburn, Nelson Mandela, John F. Kennedy, and Steve Jobs, created by artist Byron Buchanan.
 The hotel hosts a tribute series titled “Here’s to the Creative Ones,” honoring talented people.
 Past events have included a book signing event created for Chef Marcus Samuelsson’s book, Yes, Chef.
-The hotel also hosts annual seasonal "Rituals" to commemorate St. Joseph's Day, summer advent, St. John's Eve, 9/11, All Souls' Day and All Saints' Day.
+The hotel also hosts annual seasonal "Rituals" to commemorate Saint Joseph's Day, summer advent, St. John's Eve, 9/11, All Souls' Day and All Saints' Day.